Nostradamus On World War

-Paranormal beliefs had enormous influence on strategic decisions and world events during World War II.
+Paranormal beliefs had an enormous influence on strategic decisions and world events during World War II.
 Hitler, Himmler, Goering, Rosenberg and Goebbels’ interest in the occult is well documented.
 Hitler was born in Braunauam-Inn, Austria – a place known for its seers and magic traditions.
-As a young man he was taught to develop his psychic abilities with Professor Haushofer and later in Vienna attended numerous lectures about numerology, graphology, water divination, astrology, psychokinesis and physiognomy.
-One of his early associates said that Hitler believed that he could detect Jews by dowsing over them with a pendulum and the nazis applied phrenology to determine who had Slav, Jewish, Bolshevik or Aryan sculls.
+As a young man, he was taught to develop his psychic abilities with Professor Haushofer and later in Vienna attended numerous lectures about numerology, graphology, water divination, astrology, psychokinesis, and physiognomy.
+One of his early associates said that Hitler believed that he could detect Jews by dowsing over them with a pendulum and the Nazis applied phrenology to determine who had Slav, Jewish, Bolshevik or Aryan sculls.

-A distorted version of the prophesies of Nostradamus, who predicted the rise of an anti-Christ called Hister, was used by the nazis for propaganda purposes and Hitler consulted his own personal astrologer Karl Ernst Krafft when making major military decisions.
-Realising that how Hitler’s war strategy was being influenced by metaphysical considerations Churchill in turn employed his own astrologers to ascertain what decisions Hitler was likely to make based upon the movements of the planets.
+A distorted version of the prophecies of Nostradamus, who predicted the rise of an anti-Christ called Hister, was used by the Nazis for propaganda purposes and Hitler consulted his own personal astrologer Karl Ernst Krafft when making major military decisions.
+Realizing that how Hitler’s war strategy was being influenced by metaphysical considerations Churchill, in turn, employed his own astrologers to ascertain what decisions Hitler was likely to make based upon the movements of the planets.

 He escaped into territory unknown to him but says that his intuition guided him to recklessly knock on the door of a house and reveal that he was British.